 - Fewer than six wet diapers per day for infants and no wet diapers for eight hours in toddlers

-- Sunken soft spot on infants
+- Sunken soft spot on infant's head

 - Sunken eyes

 - Deep, rapid breathing